 “Loss of fat under the skin also results in the appearance of wrinkles, sunken eyes and skin folds.
-To put it in simple terms, in old age there is less fat in places where it should be and more fat in deposits where it shouldn’t be, and it’s this that significantly alters one’s state of health as one ages,” explains Prof Van de Venter.
+To put it in simple terms, in old age there is less fat in places where it should be and more fat in deposits where it shouldn’t be, explains Prof Van de Venter.

 Using various independent in vitro models which mimic specific aspects of the ageing process, the two scientists established that Rooibos protects preadipocytes – the predominant cells found in fat tissue – from degenerating.